amylour/scoops_pp1/README.md

 ### **Primary Goal**

 SCOOPS Ice Cream Parlour is a friendly, local ice cream parlour.
-It needed a clear and striking website design that reflected the parlours traditional flavours and aesthetic.
+It needed a clear and striking website design that reflected the parlour's traditional flavours and aesthetic.

 ### **Visitor Goals**

-SCOOPS customers vary in age and it was a requirement that the website be straight to the point and easy to use for those seeking information about the menu, location and opening times.
+SCOOPS customers vary in age and it was a requirement that the website is straight to the point and easy to use for those seeking information about the menu, location, and opening times.
 The site was designed to be responsive to allow visitors to view it from a range of devices and the menu was to have decipherable font from either portrait or landscape orientation.
-It was important for opening times and location of the shop to be accessible from every page via the footer.
+It was important for the opening times and location of the shop to be accessible from every page via the footer.
 In addition, an interactive Google Map would be needed to direct those not familiar with the town.

 ### **First Time Visitor**
   - A user can access each page of the site with one click via the navigation bar.